shongi-org/shongi/README.md

 POST user bug
 See past orders
+See Timeline
 See on going orders on homepage

 Hook remaining home page services with category
-Success page on Order placement

-Desktop view
 UI improvements
 Redux Persist